(View from the Pullman Hotel)

 Rooms start at 650, suites start at 1700.

 Famous for its appearance in the movie Midnight in Paris, this hotel is the ultimate in luxury plus location.
-Their doors open up to Rue Rivoli and the famous Angelina’s Cafe, with the Louvre and the Tuileries just across the street, but between the award-winning spa and the three-Michelin-starred restaurant Epicure that spills out onto a stunning French garden, you may never want to leave.
+Their doors open up to Rue de Faubourg Saint-Honoré — one of the main streets for high end shopping in Paris.
+A short walk from here you’ll find the famous Angelina’s Cafe, with the Louvre and the Tuileries just across the street, but between the award-winning spa and the three-Michelin-starred restaurant Epicure that spills out onto a stunning French garden, you may never want to leave.
 For first-timers to the city who want the five-star experience, Le Bristol is a great choice.

 Rooms start at 750, suites start at 1000.